Ellis arrives in town.

 "Hiya, Ellis," she said cheerily.
 "What's a nice lad like you doing with the town rat?"

 "Oy, watch your mouth you grotty little cow," Gordy said.

 I raised my eyebrows as I looked at Gordy, wondering how he could say such a thing to this lovely young girl.
 I looked back at Evelyn to see her smiling at me.
 I felt relieved knowing she was less bothered by the comment than I was.
 "Have you got time for a drink?"
 I asked.

 "No, I've already had two Coke's.
 I've gotta get home anyway, got loads of homework to do.
 Maybe another time, eh?"

 I felt disappointed as Evelyn turned and walked off without another word, but I thought it best to just follow Gordy inside.

 The Coffee Bar was light and spacious with plate glass windows to the front and down the side street.
 It looked much as it must have looked in the forties and fifties, with huge mirrors on the party wall and lots of plaster and Formica giving an art deco type of style.
 There was plenty of room to sit at the tables, with still enough space should anyone wish to dance to the sounds from the jukebox.
 There was further seating on some vinyl-covered pedestal seats at the bar by the far wall.
-The long bar was also mirrored at thr rear and had a great line of Crusha optic bottles seeming to display every kind of milkshake flavour ever known.
+The long bar was also mirrored at the rear and had a great line of Crusha optic bottles displaying every kind of milkshake flavour ever known.

 "Two coffees," Gordy shouted to the Italian looking owner as we sat by one of the front windows.
 "Proper strong coffees, not that milky crap."